Tabla de contenido

 If you have an e-commerce store, you have already experienced the pleasure of receiving a confirmation email when a purchase is made.

-PayPal has worked hard on that and is now considered an almost mandatory payment method in any e-commerce store.
+PayPal has worked hard on that and it is now considered an almost mandatory payment method in any e-commerce store.

 Advantages of using PayPal as a payment method